YuejiaoShi/Aora/README.md

 ### 2. **Profile Screen** (`Profile.tsx`)

 - **Functionality**: Displays user's uploaded videos and profile information, with a log-out option.
-- **Components Used**:

-  - `FlatList`: Used for rendering the list of uploaded videos.
-  - `InfoBox`: Displays user's profile information, such as the number of posts and followers.

 - **Features**:
   - **User Information**: Displays the user's avatar, username, and a count of their posts and followers.